headline

 We Are On Track

 We have set ourselves some ambitious goals when it comes to transforming our business to be more sustainable.
 The good news is that we are on track to reaching these goals.
 Every increase in the percentage of recycled or sustainably sourced materials helps us towards becoming a more responsible company.
-In 2022 we made great progress on that journey.
+In 2023 we made progress on that journey.
 While each of these changes in itself is relatively small, together they help us maintain our momentum towards sustainability.

 Cutting Our Emissions in Half